-I will make three preliminary observations at this stage.
-In my opinion, the nature and manner in which the grounds of appeal have been framed coupled with the orders prayed for are tantamount to appealing against the whole judgment and orders of the Court of Appeal with the purpose of hoping to reverse all the decisions and orders of that court.
-Secondly, it is apparent from the memorandum of appeal and the written submissions, that all the parties in this case have been full participants in the arguments and submissions on merits of this case, from the beginning to the end.
+will make three preliminary observations at this stage. my opinion, the nature and manner in which the grounds of appeal have been framed coupled with the orders prayed for are tantamount to appealing against the whole judgment and orders of the Court of Appeal with the purpose of hoping to reverse all the decisions and orders of that court.
+Secondly, memorandum of appeal and the written from the submissions, that all the parties in this case have been full participants in the arguments and submissions on merits of this case, from the beginning to the end.
 Thirdly, it is to be appreciated that the Court of Appeal merely ordered that the case be remitted to the High Court for a trial and did not finally dispose of it on merits.